At Yakamia we believe a neat school uniform and school dress code:

 We strongly encourage parents and students to support this policy.

-The School Council of Yakamia Primary School has established a dress code for all students attending the school.
+The School Board of Yakamia Primary School has established a dress code for all students attending the school.
 A school’s dress code plays an important role in promoting a positive image of the school and creating a sense of identity among students.

 The School Council believes a school dress code:

 - Fosters and enhances the public image of the school.